Time is money; your calendar is your budget. That's why it's important for your business to have the best calendar app possible.

 The best calendar apps

-Google Calendar for the best free option
+Google Calendar for the best free calendar app for teams

 Microsoft Outlook Calendar for Microsoft users

-Calendar.com for scheduling external appointments
+Calendar for scheduling external appointments

 Apple Calendar for a free option for Apple users